Skip to navigation Skip to content

 Successful completion includes registering for the webinar, watching the entire video, completing the online evaluation, and the online verification of attendance.

-The University of Missouri – Continuing Education for Health Professions is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, University of Missouri - Continuing Education for Health Professions is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 LPC, Social Work, Psychology, 50-minute hour CEs